-The assessment of these programs identified 13 Noteworthy Practices, 2 Minor Nonconformances, and 14 Opportunities for Improvement.
-Except for the noted Minor Nonconformances, the assessed programs as a whole were found to be in conformance with applicable BNL Standards Based Management System and external regulatory requirements.
-A causal analysis was performed and a corrective action plan was prepared for the identified nonconformances to address the issues.
-Progress on the actions are being tracked to closure in BNL's Institutional Assessment Tracking System.
+The assessment of these programs identified two Noteworthy Practices, two Observations, and five Opportunities for Improvement.
+Except for the noted Observations, the assessed programs as a whole were found to be in conformance with applicable BNL Standards Based Management System and external regulatory requirements.
+A causal analysis was performed and a corrective action plan was prepared for the identified observations to address the issues.
+Progress on the actions was tracked to closure in BNL's Institutional Assessment Tracking System.